gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 Remember to follow the [one thing at a time](#one-thing-at-a-time) principle and allow the users to answer questions one page at a time.
 This will also enable your service to apply conditional logic if needed.

 After gathering information from the users you should still:
-- Let the users check their answers from all sections before submitting
+- Let the users [check their answers](#check-your-answers-page) before submitting.
-- Show the users a confirmation of successful completion page.
+- Show the users a [confirmation of successful completion page](#confirmation-page).

 Follow the same instructions concerning the [task list](#task-list) and [statuses](#section-statuses) as in the break the service into tasks and sections structure.